-Saint Peter's University, formerly Saint Peter's College, was founded in 1872, the first college in Jersey City.
+In 1872, Saint Peter's University, formerly Saint Peter's College, was founded as Jersey City's first college.
 Saint Peter's with New Jersey City University and Hudson County Community College provides the city with three institutions for higher education.

 The Grammar Department was separated from the College in September 1905 and became Manresa Hall (Annual Catalogue, 1918-1919:5).
 It was named for Manresa, Spain, where the Jesuit founder Saint Ignatius Loyola began his spiritual exercises of prayer.
 The building was on a parcel of the present site of the Jersey City Armory at 269 Summit Avenue (Jesuit College in Jersey City: 2).
 In 1905, the College and the Prep also were "duly recognized by the State Board of Education and registered at Trenton as maintaining a full four years College and Academic Course" (Annual Catalogue, 1906-1907:7).
 They were separately incorporated on February 10, 1955 (O'Donnell 21).

-By 1900 the College had granted 63 Bachelor's degrees and 26 Master's degrees.
-From 1918 to 1930, the College closed due to World War I and because Jesuit superiors wanted to concentrate their manpower in other colleges on the East Coast.
+By 1900 the College had granted 63 Bachelors and 26 Master's degrees.
+From 1918 to 1930, the College closed due to World War I and because Jesuit superiors wanted to concentrate their resources in other colleges on the East Coast.
 As noted in the 1934 College yearbook, The Peacock Pie, "The class rooms were empty.
 The faculty had closed their mark books and left for the battlefield.
 The students had thrown aside the academic black to don khaki for the flag that had floated above the school for two score years."
-The Preparatory Department did not close at this time and continues to operate at its original location at 144 Grand Street.
+The Preparatory Department did not close and continues to operate at its original location at 144 Grand Street.

-In 1933 (November 9), the college published its first student newspaper named The Pauw Wow.
+In 1933 (November 9), the college published The Pauw Wow. its first student newspaper.
 On the front page, an article describes the choice of the paper's name and its historical background back to Michael Pauw, noting the placement of an image of Pauw (left side) in the masthead and a peacock (right side).

 Hudson College of Commerce and Finance, an evening school and a division of Saint Peter's College that enrolled women, opened in September 1932.
 The name was changed to Saint Peter's College, The School of Business in 1948, and subsequently The School of Business Administration of Saint Peter's College (Saint Peter's The College Magazine, Commemorative Issue, Vol. 15, No. 2:15; and Hudson College: The School of Business of St. Peter's College Catalog, 1950-1951:11).